Categories: Ceremonies & Demonstrations, Excessive Force

-#2: Statement of Water Protector – Why he stands: “for my children, for all the people, for all the future generations to come, for all the winged, for all the four-legged, to live here.
-For water, for land, I am here…”, before arrest.
+Water Protector states he stands “for my children, for all the people, for all the future generations to come, for all the winged, for all the four-legged, the two-legged, the water.
+The water, the land, I am here…”

 – Adam Elfers (video length 0:21):

 If the video does not lead, try another browser or click here: www.facebook.com/kalumfatukay/videos/10209265229963312/

 “Another Water Protector Crosses the Line” – Singing of prayers & drumming throughout video.
 People stand across from workers as they are building a fence between the construction site & public access – between themselves & the water protectors.
 Water Protectors chant: “Water is life!
 Water is life!
 Water is life!
 Water is life!”
 North Dakota State Troopers put up yellow “DO NOT CROSS” tape, & as Water Protectors approach, officers inform them that “If they cross the line, they will go to jail.”
 One Water Protector has a security-style t-shirt that reads “TREATY ENFORCEMENT”.
 As Water Protectors continue to press against the tape & lift it, an officer warns, “Sir, I’m going to tell you one last time.”
 Man complies.

 Native people being arrested for trespassing on their own land.

 Waniya Locke is on the north side of the blockade.
 Officers are protecting Dakota Access Pipeline.
 Officers guarding DAPL workers.

 – Waniya Locke (video length 5:14)